narger-ef/minimal-perfect-phylogenetic-tree/README.md

 This tool helps you to build a simple Perfect Phylogenetic tree given a binary matrix:

 ## Input files:
-- Binary matrix in .csv format with ";" as delimiter (demonstration matrixes given in 'examples' folder)__ N.B.
+- Binary matrix in .csv format with ";" as delimiter (demonstration matrixes given in 'examples' folder) <br />
+N.B.
 First row will be ignored (treated as header)

 ## How to run - Prepare: